-Despite its appearance, couscous is a type of pasta, not a grain.
+Despite its appearance, couscous is a type of pasta, not a grain (although it often gets confused with quinoa).
 It’s made from moistened semolina flour that’s rolled into tiny pellets and then steamed for hours until light and fluffy in texture.
 A beloved staple in North African and Middle Eastern cooking, couscous is traditionally served with meat and vegetable stews.

 Most couscous sold in supermarkets or grocery stores has been already pre-steamed, so all you need to do is give it a quick soak in hot water.